Information to help you make the most of DNA Painter

-Where do you find the match data?
+Where do you find the segment data?

 If you're mapping your chromosomes, you'll need the segments you share with your matches.
-You can get the matching segments from testing companies 23andme, Family Tree DNA and MyHeritage, as well as the Gedmatch and Geneanet websites.
-You can't currently get these from AncestryDNA or Living DNA.
+You can get the matching segments from testing companies 23andme, Family Tree DNA, Living DNA and MyHeritage, as well as the Gedmatch website.
+You can't currently get these from AncestryDNA.
 In order to use matches from these sites in your chromosome map, you'll need to ask them to transfer their DNA.

 Family Tree DNA

-If you click 'Compare', you'll be taken to a page showing the chromosomes and a graphical representation of the DNA you share.
 If you click 'Detailed Segment Data', above the chromosomes, you'll see a table.

 MyHeritage